Islandora-Devops/isle-dc/IDC.md

   * Has the contents of `codebase` baked into it, as well as all dependencies via `composer install`
   * Will load its config from `config/sync` upon startup
   * Is named `drupal-static` and is tagged based on `git describe --tags`.

+## Running tests

+To run all tests, with the environment (configuration, modules, content) reset between each test, run `make test`.
+This is the make target used to run tests during CI.
+To run an individual test, run `make test test=<name of test>`, where `<name of test>` is the name of a test script in the `tests` directory, e.g. `make test test=01-end-to-end.sh`.

+When a single test is specified with the `test=` argument, the environment is _not_ reset for the execution of the test.
+That is, the existing configuration, content, and modules present in the current codebase are used.
+This is the recommended (and really only supported way) of running your tests while iterating.

+Some additional notes about the test execution environment:
+* Tests are run in a subshell given the environment from `.env` and functions from `tests/.includes.sh`.
+  * To share common test-related variables or functions between tests, add them to `tests/.includes.sh`.
+  * Variables added to `.env` are automatically available to the test script.
+* The `test=` argument to `make test` accepts the name of the test suite, minus the `.sh` ending; `make test test=01-end-to-end.sh` and `make test test=01-end-to-end` (no `.sh` extension) will both work.
+* Directly executing the test script (e.g. `cd`ing into `tests` and invoking `./01-end-to-end.sh` on its own) will _no longer work reliably_.
+  * Instead, invoke the test using `make test=<test name>`
+  * This is because test scripts are _provided_ the environment.
+If their environment is not properly set up, they won't be able to execute properly.
+The test controller (`run-tests.sh`) insures that the test environment is properly set up.

 ## Debugging